fjvallarino/monomer/tasks.md

     - Handled in Single, not in Container, since it clashes with children.
 Handle explicitly on Containers that need it.
   - Restore focus to previous widget when zstack changes (dialog situation)
   - Add config to invert mouse buttons (Core.hs:211)
+  - Scroll wheel rate should be configurable, or even depend on content size
+    - Added a few extra config options (rounded thumb)

 - Pending
   - Add testing